futufeld/kmedoids/README.md

 data Cluster a = Cluster a [a]
 ```

 The type variable `a` in the above definition enables us to represent clusters of values of any type, as is characteristic of the k-medoids algorithm.
 The data constructor `Cluster a [a]` enables us to treat the medoid - the independent `a` - as a 'special' example of the cluster's elements.
-The non-medoid elements of the cluster reside in the `List`.
+The non-medoid elements of the cluster reside in the list.

 For the k-medoids algorithm to function, the ability to measure the distance between values of type `a` is required.
 We can represent the distance metrics that perform this task as follows: